-The amount of paperwork you receive from the accountant can be confusing.
+The amount of paperwork you receive from the accountant can sometimes be confusing.
 You may have abbreviated accounts, trial balance sheet, unaudited financial statements, corporation tax computation, company tax return, personal tax return and personal tax computation among others.

 So, what does a lender need for a mortgage application?

 As a generic answer, lenders normally ask for the full, finalised and signed accounts (unaudited financial statements), which historically showed all the necessary figures.
 However, following changes in the accounting requirements, the new format does not normally show dividend figures.
 Therefore, lenders are likely to ask for a letter from your accountant to confirm the dividends in addition to your accounts.

 When you find a limited company director mortgage calculator online, what income figure do you put in?
 Latest year salary and dividends?
 Or the average of the last 3 years?
 Or your profit and salary figures for the last 2 years?
 It is confusing, isn’t it?
 Well, the answer is – it depends.

 Apart from buying a property through a limited company, you could also consider transferring property to a limited company.
-This may help you reduce your personal tax liability or make it easier to invest your profit in new properties.
+This may help you reduce your tax liability or make it easier to invest your profit in new properties.